-In addition to assets under management subject to one-year commitment periods, approximately \$16.5 billion, or 34%, of our assets under management as of June 30, 2015 were subject to initial commitment periods of three years or longer.
+In addition to assets under management subject to one-year commitment periods, approximately \$16.4 billion, or 37%, of our assets under management as of September 30, 2015 were subject to initial commitment periods of three years or longer.
 These assets under management include assets subject to three-year commitment periods in the OZ Master Fund and certain other multi-strategy funds, as well as assets in our opportunistic credit funds, Institutional Credit Strategies products, real estate funds and other alternative investment vehicles we manage.
-Incentive income related to these assets is based on the cumulative investment vehicles of the subordinated notes), and, to the extent a fund is not consolidated, is not earned until it is no longer subject to repayment to the respective fund.
-Our ability to earn incentive income on these longer-term assets is also subject to hurdle rates whereby we do not earn any incentive income until the investment performance has exceeded the hurdle rate, we may receive a preferential "catch-up" allocation, resulting in a potential recognition by us of a full 20% of the net profits attributable to investors in these assets.
+Incentive income related to these assets is based on the cumulative investment performance over a specified commitment period (in the case of CLOs within Institutional Credit Strategies, based on the excess cash flows available to the holders of the subordinated notes), and, to the extent a fund is not consolidated, is not earned until it is no longer subject to repayment to the respective fund.
+Our ability to earn incentive income on these longer-term assets is also subject to hurdle rates whereby we do not earn any incentive income until the investment returns exceed an agreed upon benchmark.
+However, for a portion of these assets subject to hurdle rates, once the investment performance has exceeded the hurdle rate, we may receive a preferential "catch-up" allocation, resulting in a potential recognition by us of a full 20% of the net profits attributable to investors in these assets.